Human Resources - Benefits

 IAS Retirement Plan

 A retirement annuity program has been established by the Institute with the Teachers Insurance and Annuity Association (TIAA) and the College Retirement Equities Fund (CREF).
-Enrollment occurs the first day of the month coincident with or next following employment.
-The Institute contributes 11% of base salary up to the Social Security wage base and 16.5% of base salary above the wage base up to the IRS cap.
-No contribution is required by you and you are fully vested after three years of service.
+Enrollment occurs the date of hire.
+The Institute contributes 9.5% of base compensation up to the Social Security wage base and 15% of base compensation above the wage base up to the IRS cap.
 You have a choice of more than 15 funds (including various bond, stock and life cycle funds) in which to invest and contributions can be allocated between the funds as you choose.
+Also, there is an automatic enrollment feature for all new hires after 1/1/2021 with a deferral of 3% into the 403(b) plan.

 Voluntary Tax-Deferred Annuities